• Skip to main content

 Neither of those options have UV light and only the ones with far red diodes have IR light, but only a small amount.
 To get both UV and IR, along with all colors and peaks on the red and blue, your best bet are COB LEDs.

 I have a rundown of the best COB LED grow lights here and another one of the best full-spectrum white LED grow lights.
-Both feature the Phlizon COB series of lights as the number one pick.
+Both feature the Phlizon COB series of lights as a top pick.

 The Phlizon lights have full-spectrum white COB LEDs, plus additional diodes that provide red, blue, UV and IR light.
 In short: they have the perfect spectrum for all stages of plant growth and are especially great at flowering.